Lin Zexu: Campaign to suppress opium

+He traveled to Canton, lasting two months from Beijing, with a remarkably small entourage, consisting of just an outrider, six guards, and three kitchen staff who remained constantly with him, preventing any opportunities for them to exploit local innkeepers along the route.
+This minimalist approach reflected his unwavering commitment to virtue.
 Soon after his arrival in Guangdong in the middle of 1839, Lin wrote a memorial to the "Ruler of England" in the form of an open letter published in Canton, urging England to end the opium trade.
 He argued that China was providing Britain with valuable commodities such as tea, porcelain, spices and silk, with Britain sending only "poison" in return.
 He accused the foreigner traders of coveting profit and lacking morality.
 His memorial expressed a desire that the ruler would act "in accordance with decent feeling" and support his efforts.
 Since he believed that opium was banned in the United Kingdom, he thought it was wrong for Queen Victoria to support it in China.
 He wrote: